KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 ### Parts and Labor, The Parlour, and Back to the Hotel

-That night, I walked with a group of fellow conference-goers to [Parts and Labor](https://partsnlabor.com/).
+That night, I walked with a group of fellow conference-goers to [Parts and Labor](https://partsnlabor.com/) for light food and drinks.

 Parts and Labor margarita
 ![](recap-of-djangocon-us-2023-images/parts-and-labor-margarita.jpg)